jozecuervo/jozecuervo.github.io/README.md

 # José Miguel Hernandez
+Analyzing your resume, it's evident that your experience section contains several elements that could be more prominently reflected in the skills section to elevate your strong points.
+Additionally, given your extensive experience, adding a summary at the top of your resume could effectively highlight your professional journey and key strengths.
+Here's how you can make these enhancements:

+### Summary
+A seasoned Senior Software Engineer with over 20 years in the tech industry, blending full-stack development expertise with a keen focus on user experience and AI-driven solutions.
+Demonstrates a director-like approach to understanding and enhancing the user journey, paralleled with strong technical leadership and innovative design skills.
+Committed to mentoring talent and fostering collaborative team environments while driving technological advancements in high-profile projects.

-### SKILLS
+### Skills
-- Full Stack Web Development: Proficient in modern JavaScript frameworks (e.g., React, Redux), along with front-end technologies like Canvas, SVG, and SCSS.
-Experienced in back-end development with Node.js, Python, Java.
+- **Full Stack Web Development & Leadership**: Proficient in modern JavaScript frameworks (React, Redux), and front-end technologies (Canvas, SVG, SCSS), coupled with back-end development expertise (Node.js, Python, Java).
+Proven leadership in steering development teams and maintaining high standards in diverse web environments.
-- Cloud Services and DevOps: Familiarity with cloud platforms (AWS, GCP) and DevOps practices, enhancing project scalability and deployment efficiency.
-- AI and Machine Learning Fundamentals: Understanding of AI and machine learning principles, keeping pace with technological advancements.
+- **AI-Driven Innovation in Advertising**: Pioneering in the integration of AI into advertising products, enhancing user engagement and effectiveness through innovative technology.
+- **User-Centric Development & Design**: Skilled in creating intuitive and engaging user experiences.
+Applies a deep understanding of user needs to guide the development of user-friendly interfaces and products.
+- **Agile Project Management**: Expert in managing projects with Agile methodologies, adept at Scrum, JIRA, and Pivotal Tracker.
+Known for leading large-scale, cross-functional projects to successful completion.
-- Design and Digital Imaging: Expertise in digital design, imaging, and asset workflow management, ensuring high-quality visual content.
+- **Design & Digital Imaging**: Proficient in Adobe Photoshop and Figma, with a strong background in digital design and imaging.
+Combines technical skills with a creative vision to produce high-quality visual content.
-- Agile Methodologies: Proficient in Agile, Scrum, JIRA, and Pivotal Tracker, ensuring efficient and flexible project management.
-- Soft Skills: Strong problem-solving, adaptability, and collaborative skills, crucial in dynamic team environments.
-- Remote Collaboration: Experienced in remote work and online collaboration tools, adaptable to various work settings.
+- **Mentorship & Engineering Culture**: Passionate about mentoring emerging talent and enhancing the engineering culture through organizing hackathons, tech talks, and community events.

-### EXPERIENCE
+### Experience

 #### Senior Software Engineer, NextRoll, San Francisco (Jun 2017 - Present)
 - **Creatives Team (Current Role)**: Lead the integration of AI into ad products, working closely with ML engineers.
 Pioneering innovative AI-driven advertising solutions.
-- **Eng Culture Squad**: Active member managing biannual Hack Week events, with several winning projects.
+- **Eng Culture Squad**: Active member managing biannual Hack Week events, with several award winning projects.
 Organize tech talks and engineering all-hands, contributing significantly to team engagement and culture.
 - **Front End Core Team**: Oversaw React library maintenance, JavaScript build systems, and CI processes.
 Automated pull requests and JIRA ticketing.
 - **Customer Experience Team**: Enhanced onboarding process and company homepage, leading to improved user engagement.
 - **Ads Team**: Developed and launched new ad products, aiding company expansion into new markets.